Omar Saidou Tall: Bambara and Masina

-Death and legacy

-In 1862, in the quest for new territory, Omar Tall and his followers invaded the Massina Empire (Masina), whose capital was at Hamdullahi.
-Ahmad al-Bakkai al-Kunti, of the Qadari Sufi order, led a coalition of local states to resist this invasion which Ahmad denounced as an illegitimate war of Muslims on Muslims.
-The coalition included, inter alia, Masina and Timbuktu.
+While Omar Tall's wars thus far had been against the animist Bambara or the Christian French, he now turned his attention to the smaller Islamic states of the region.
+Installing his son Ahmadu Tall as imam of Segu, Omar Tall marched down the Niger to attack the Massina Empire of Hamdullahi.
+This was controversial, as attacking a fellow Muslim power was forbidden.
+Ahmad al-Bakkai al-Kunti, of the Qadari Sufi order, led a coalition of local states to resist this invasion, denounced as an illegitimate war of Muslims on Muslims.
+The coalition included inter alia, Masina and Timbuktu.

-Omar Tall captured Hamdullahi on 15 May 1862.
+More than 70,000 died in the battles that followed.
+The most decisive was at Cayawal, after which Amadu III, the Masina king, was captured and executed.
+Djenné fell quickly followed by the final fall of Hamdullahi in May 1862.

 Now controlling the entire Middle Niger, Omar Tall moved against Timbuktu, only to be repulsed in 1863 by a combined force of Tuaregs, Moors, and Fulas.
-During 1863, the coalition inflicted several defeats on Omar Tall's army, ending up killing Tall's generals Alpha Umar (Alfa 'Umar), Thierno Bayla and Alfa 'Uthman.
+In 1863, the coalition inflicted several defeats on Omar Tall's army, ending up killing Tall's generals Alpha Umar (Alfa 'Umar), Thierno Bayla and Alfa 'Uthman.

+Rebellion and death

 Meanwhile, a rebellion broke out in the Masina lands led by Ba Lobbo, cousin of executed Masina monarch Amadu III.
-In suppressing the revolt, In the Spring of 1863, Omar Tall reoccupied the city of Hamdullahi, and in June Balobo's combined force of Fulas and Kountas besieged Omar Tall's army there.
-Balobo's followers captured Hamdallahi in February 1864.
+In suppressing the revolt during the spring of 1863, Omar Tall reoccupied the city of Hamdullahi, and in June Ba Lobbos's combined force of Fulas and Kountas besieged Omar Tall's army there.
+They captured Hamdallahi in February 1864.
 Omar Tall fled and managed to make it to a cave in Degembere (in the Bandiagara Escarpment) where he died on 14 February 1864.